History is full of the extraordinary.

 For advertising enquiries, email email@example.com

-This is the first in a special 2-part Short History of the Soviet Union.
+This is a Short History of the Great Depression.

 Written by Dan Smith.
 With thanks to John Moser, author and chair of the Department of History and Political Science at Ashland University.